SuperOfficeDocs/superoffice-docs/docs/en/api/overview/quickstart.md

 <!-- markdownlint-disable-file MD024 -->
 # Article content

-SuperOffice provides various different ways to communicate with the API, depending on if you are onsite (local installation) or an online-customer (in the cloud).
-This quickstart will focus on how you can get up and running using the REST api, which is available for both online and onsite (from version XXXX).
+SuperOffice provides different ways to communicate with the API, depending on if you are onsite (local installation) or an online-customer (in the cloud).
+This quickstart will focus on how you can get up and running using the REST api, which is available for both online and onsite (from version XXXX for onsite).

 ## Authentication flows

 [This article][1] shows the different kind of authentication flows you can use towards SuperOffice.
-The most fundamental thing you need to ask yourself is if you are going to use an interactive flow, where a SuperOffice-user inputs their credentials, or a non-interactive flow, where no interaction is required.
+Which flow you select depends on what your application does, but on the most basic level you have the interactive flow, where a SuperOffice-user inputs their credentials, or a non-interactive flow, where no interaction is required.
 When you have decided what flow to use you can head over to our [Developer Portal][2] to register as a developer and register your app-idea.

 The description for how you run each authentication flow is heavily documented already, and this article will not contain specifics about how you get a hold of the ticket itself.

 ## Language

 You can write your application in whatever language you want.
 SuperOffice does not recommend you to write your integration/application in a specific language, and you will find various different examples on our [github-page][3].
-That being said we internally are more familiar with .net/C#, and we have no way of keeping up to date on all types of languages that are out there.
-We try to keep the examples up to date, but as things change without our knowledge we are depending on feedback from you, as the users/readers of the examples, to fix things if they are not working.
+We try to keep the examples up to date, but as things change without our knowledge we are depending on feedback from you, as the users/readers of the examples, to be able to fix things if they are not working.
 Feel free to create an issue whenever you come across something that is not working as intended!

 ## Packages